gtxll8/Project2-Tournament-Results/README.md

 9. It can run on an even or odd number of players , for the odd number the last player is awarded a "bye" only once per tournament. ( See : setByeScore(playerid) )
 10. It has support for game draws.
 For that the function :  reportMatch(winner, loser, draw = False) has an optional argument - True will award score 1 to both players ( this can be of course be modified to award just 1/2 a point )
-11. It implements OMW (Oppenent Match Wins) for example this is how the standings order look after using OMW :
+11. It implements OMW (Opponent Match Wins) for example this is how the standings order look after using OMW :

  ```
  id |        name        | wins | matches | omw